danielhouri/WhatsApp-Server/README.md

 # WhatsApp-Server

-This solution include 2 project:
+This solution includes 2 projects:
-- API - Its a web service that recevice and sent HTTP request and store the data on a LocalDB.
+- API - It's a web service that receive and sent HTTP request and store the data on a LocalDB.
-- WebClient - this part include the React code (inserted using the build command) and the feedback page.
+- WebClient - this part includes the React code (inserted using the build command) and the feedback page.

 ## API (Web Service)
 The web service is based on WebAPI model (.NET).
 It works with a localDB (ProjectModels), when a controller gets a request the controller turns to the service, and the last runs the query on the DB.
 The queries that are intended for the contact/message controller is limited.<br />